hbctraining/variant_analysis/lessons/12_automation_of_variant_calling.md

 -o $SAM_FILE
 ```

-#### `Picard` processing
+#### Picard processing

-Because `Picard` and `bwa` have different computational requirements (i.e. different numbers of CPUs, memory), we are going to need to automate the `sbatch` submission scripts separately and then use a wrapper script to tie them all together.
-Similarly to the `bwa` script, we will just need to edit our variables to automate the behavior of the script.
+Similarly to the previous scripts, we will just need to remove our `SBATCH` directives and edit our variables to automate the behavior of the script.
 Let's start by creating a new script:

 ```
 cp picard_alignment_processing_normal.sbatch picard_alignment_processing_automated.sbatch